- How to Fill Out Form 8949 for the Sale of Capital Assets

 If you’ve made contributions to or taken distributions from a health savings account (HSA), the IRS requires you to report it on your yearly taxes.
 That’s where Form 8889 comes in.
 It details contributions, distributions and potential tax deductions so you can report all HSA-related activities to remain compliant as well as optimize your tax… read more…

-The Federal Solar Tax Credit, also known as the Investment Tax Credit (ITC), provides an up to 30% tax credit for the costs of adopting solar energy in the United States.
-The credit applies to new solar photovoltaic (PV) systems and expansions of existing ones, reducing the overall installation cost by nearly a third.
-This… read more…
+The Federal Solar Tax Credit, also known as the Investment Tax Credit (ITC), once provided an up to 30% tax credit for the costs of adopting solar energy in the United States.
+The credit applied to new solar photovoltaic (PV) systems and expansions of existing ones, reducing the overall installation cost by nearly a third.… read more…

 - How an Employee Stock Purchase Plan (ESPP) Is Taxed